varunkumardev/amitmerchant1990.github.io/_posts/2021-09-13-how-to-get-class-instance-without-constructor-in-php.md

 ## The solution

-Turns out, you can do this by using the [static](https://www.php.net/manual/en/language.oop5.static.php) method and return the class instance from it.
+Turns out, you can do this by using a [static](https://www.php.net/manual/en/language.oop5.static.php) method and return the class instance from it.

 Here's how I did it for my package.